Learn how to manage product experiences.

 On a high level, there are two types of assets related to products: product & marketing.
-Product assets are usually managed by merchants and focus on showing the product (mostly in front of a neutral background).
+Product assets are managed by merchants and focus on showing the product (mostly in front of a neutral background).
 The assets are either managed in the commerce solution or in AEM Assets (with an Assets integration to the commerce / pim solution).

-Marketing assets are related to promoting and using the product which is usually owned by marketing.
+Marketing assets are related to promoting and using the product which is owned by marketing.
 Examples are showing multiple products (“shop the look”), in a specific context (“outdoor fall collection”), or how-to pdfs.
-CIF provides an easy way to link any AEM asset with product catalog object.
+CIF provides an easy way to link any AEM asset with a product catalog object.

 Content Fragments are the best content type for any structured content.
 This can be used to augment external product data with additional marketing data or to create content in a headless way.
-The association of a Content Fragment with a product catalog object happens via the product or category reference types in the Content Fragment Model Editor.
+The association of a Content Fragment with a product catalog object happens by way of the product or category reference types in the Content Fragment Model Editor.
 Simply drag and drop the right reference type on the model and configure the field.
 These types support single or multi selection.

 Let’s start with the Experience Fragment placeholder.
-Open a product template in the AEM editor.
+Open a product template in the AEM Editor.
 Drag and drop the Commerce Experience Fragment component on the template, then open the config dialog.

 Open the Experience Fragment you have associated to a product in the previous step.
 Open properties and switch to the commerce tab.
-Enter the same placeholder name under Catalog placeholder location.
+Enter the same placeholder name under the Catalog placeholder location.

 Now drag and drop the Commerce Content Fragment component on the template and open the config dialog.

 It is also possible to make a regular AEM page shoppable by adding commerce components.
-Create a new content page in AEM and open the empty page in the editor.
+Create a content page in AEM and open the empty page in the editor.